 If your Loan Officer likes and shares on their social media a real estate agent’s posting for a house they are selling, didn’t the real estate agent receive something of value?
 After all, if the agent has 10,000 followers and so does the Loan Officer in question, the real estate agent now has double the audience and exposure he or she would have if it hadn’t been shared.
 Presented in those terms, it’s easy to see how this could be seen as free advertising.

-Because there are no actual regulations centered on likes or sharing on social media at this time, it may be tempting to give Loan Officers a little leeway, but we advise erring on the side of caution.
+Because there are no clear regulations centered on likes or sharing on social media at this time, it may be tempting to give Loan Officers a little leeway, but we advise erring on the side of caution.
 Section 8 of RESPA prohibits anyone from giving or accepting a fee, kickback or anything of value in exchange for referrals of settlement service business involving a federally related mortgage loan.
 To pay for lunch, door prize or flyers, would be a thing of value, and more and more regulators are seeing the innate value in social media marketing.